 You should have seen my husband’s face when I told him I was preparing Brussels sprouts as part of our dinner.
 Brussels sprouts are a teeny tiny cabbage that just needs a little nudging to make them go from bitter to fabulous.
 I knew exactly what to do.
 It wasn’t even a challenge for me to make them taste good, instead, the challenge was to convince my husband Bill, to eat them.

 What’s the secret?
 Bacon.
 For my family, bacon makes everything taste good.
-This recipe only requires 4 ingredients – Brussels sprouts, bacon (of course), kosher salt, pepper, and a good quality balsamic vinegar.
+This recipe only requires a few ingredients – Brussels sprouts, bacon (of course), kosher salt, pepper, and a good quality balsamic vinegar.

 The hardest part of this recipe is preparing the Brussels sprouts.
 Cut the brown ends off the sprouts and peel off any outer discolored leaves.
 Slice them in half from bottom to top and place in a cast iron skillet or baking dish along with the diced bacon and salt and pepper.
 Toss to coat with salt and pepper and to scatter the bacon pieces.

 About the bacon, I used 2 thick slices.
 If using regular thin sliced bacon, I would use 4 slices.
 If using a lean bacon, I would toss everything with about 2 tablespoons of olive oil because you need the fat rendered from bacon.

 Roast in a 400 degree oven for 40 to 45 minutes.
 Shake the pan once during roasting for even browning.

 Remove from oven and transfer to serving dish.
-Drizzle with balsamic vinegar, if desired.
+Drizzle with balsamic vinegar to make the flavors pop.

 Did I get my husband to like Brussels spouts?
 Yes.
 He now loves them.
 As a matter of fact, he requests it all the time.
 As for my kids, they love it too.
 Last time I made these they were gone before I could serve myself.
 I guess I can’t complain about that.
 I’ll just make more next time.